david-boydell/content-metadata-api-automation-test/README.md

 `features/support/helpers.js` contains a couple of helper functions that I have used in step.js.

-`functional-manual-testing.feature` contains te manual scenarios.
+`features/support/functional-manual-testing.feature` contains te manual scenarios.

 ## Caveats
 1. I have not used `Given` in my feature files or step definition files, this is intentional.